solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 troubleshooting tips that help keep downtime to a minimum and users happy.

 The ultimate goal is to successfully deploy a stable, performant PostgreSQL application running securely in Microsoft Azure using cloud best practices.
 Let's start the journey!

 # 02 / Introduction to Azure Database for PostgreSQL Flexible Server

 Before jumping into Azure Database for PostgreSQL Flexible Server, it is important to understand some PostgreSQL history.
-Also, it is important the PostgreSQL hosting option pros and cons.
+Also, it is important to cover the various PostgreSQL hosting options and their pros and cons.
+As part of this guide, we will cover Artificial Intelligence (AI) and how Azure Database for PostgreSQL Flexible Server plays in this exciting space.

 ## What is PostgreSQL?

-PostgreSQL is a relational database management system based on [Structured Query Language (SQL)].
-PostgreSQL supports a rich set of SQL query capabilities and offers excellent performance through storage engines optimized for transactional and non-transactional workloads, in-memory processing, and robust server configuration through modules.
-Its low total cost of ownership (TCO) makes it extremely popular with many organizations.
-Customers can use existing frameworks and languages to connect easily with PostgreSQL databases.
-Reference the latest [PostgreSQL Documentation] for a more in-depth review of PostgreSQL's features.
+[PostgreSQL] is an open source object-relational database management system based on [Structured Query Language (SQL)].
+PostgreSQL supports a rich set of SQL query capabilities and offers excellent performance and security for multiple data workloads.
+Its ability to run on all major operating systems combined with the abilty to extend via addons have made PostgreSQL a popular option with many organizations.
+Customers can use existing programming frameworks and languages to connect easily with PostgreSQL databases.
+Reference the latest [PostgreSQL Feature Matrix] for a more in-depth review of PostgreSQL's features.

-One of PostgreSQL databases' common use cases is the data store for web applications.
-Due to PostgreSQL's scalability, popular content management systems (CMS), such as [WordPress] and [Drupal], utilize it for their data persistence needs.
-More broadly, [LAMP] apps, which integrate Linux, Apache, PostgreSQL, and PHP, leverage scalable web servers, languages, and database engines to serve many global web services.

 ## Comparison with other RDBMS offerings

 Though PostgreSQL has a distinct set of advantages, it does compete with other typical relational database offerings.
-Though the emphasis of this guide is operating PostgreSQL on Azure to architect scalable applications, it is important to be aware of other potential offerings such as [MariaDB].
+Though the emphasis of this guide is operating PostgreSQL on Azure to architect scalable applications, it is important to be aware of other potential offerings such as [MySQL] and [MariaDB].
-MariaDB is a fork from the original PostgreSQL code base that occurred when [Oracle purchased Sun Microsystems].
-Organizations can easily host MariaDB in Azure through [Azure Database for MariaDB.]

-While MariaDB is compatible with the PostgreSQL protocol, the project is not managed by Oracle, and its maintainers claim that this allows them to better compete with other proprietary databases.
-Although there are several different options to choose from, PostgreSQL has over twenty years of development experience backing it, and businesses appreciate the platform's maturity.

-Another popular open-source PostgreSQL competitor is [PostgreSQL].
-PostgreSQL supports many of the advanced features of PostgreSQL, such as JSON storage, replication and failover, and partitioning, in an easy-to-use manner.
-Microsoft offers a cloud-hosted [Azure Database for PostgreSQL Flexible Server], which can be compared with cloud-hosted PostgreSQL [in Microsoft Learn.]
+In addition to the most popular relational database systems, new products have emerged to support vector-based systems for AI purposes.
+Because PostgresSQL also has this capability, it will be important to review these other offerings and how PostgreSQL compares to them.

 ## PostgreSQL hosting options